 The added sugar they mention is mostly in the huge array of processed foods and beverages that line supermarket and convenient store isles.
 Most have a high amount of salt as well.

-There’s plenty of evidence that neither one is good for heart health in high amounts, so this is not to say that your salt intake should go up while your sugar intake goes down, especially if you already have high blood pressure or heart disease.
+There’s plenty of evidence that eating amounts above the recommended daily sugar intake and salt consumption is bad for you, so this is not to say that your salt intake should go up while your sugar intake goes down, especially if you already have high blood pressure or heart disease.